-I write and broadcast as a freelance journalist, most regularly for the South China Morning Post and Radio Television Hong Kong (RTHK).
+I work as a freelance journalist, most regularly for the South China Morning Post and Radio Television Hong Kong (RTHK).
 My first historical novel, A Chance Kill, reached the top of bestseller charts in Hong Kong.

 I have had dozens of op-eds published, primarily for the South China Morning Post.
 My subject matter ranges from George Orwell’s prediction of the current Cold War in East Asia to civility in world leaders.
 My feature writing has included the SCMP’s Sunday Magazine Christmas 2016 cover story, for the 75th anniversary of the Battle of Hong Kong, and various travel stories, such as on Prague: In Assassins’s Shoes.
 My articles are available here on my website and at www.scmp.com/author/paul-letters

 Here are a few of the interviews which focused on my first novel: RTHK Radio 3, 9 February 2015; RTHK Radio 3, 26 February 2015 (Part I, 20min50sec); sixty-minute interview and reading of A Chance Kill on Artist First radio (2015).

 I’m currently working on the true story of a mass escape from Hong Kong during World War Two.

 REQUESTS FOR TALKS: Contact paulletters[-at-]gmail.com